-- (1) The size and location of all private storm drains that would connect to the Town storm drainage system must be approved by the Commission prior to installation.
+(1) The size and location of all private storm drains that would connect to the town storm drainage system must be approved by the Commission prior to installation.
 A waiver for maintenance and liability must be filed by the developer with the Town of Somers.
-This waiver shall relieve the Town of any responsibility in the event of any failure of either the private or Town storm drainage system.
+This waiver shall relieve the town of any responsibility in the event of any failure of either the private or town storm drainage system.
 The waiver shall be recorded in the land records of the Town of Somers.
-A method of assuring private maintenance and funding for such storm drains must be proposed by the applicant and approved by the Commission prior to installation. - (2) Rear yard drains and cellar or foundation drains that are connected to the storm drainage system must be shown on the final as-built plan of the drainage system. - J. Underdrains.
+A method of assuring private maintenance and funding for such storm drains must be proposed by the applicant and approved by the Commission prior to installation.

+- (2) Rear yard drains and cellar or foundation drains that are connected to the storm drainage system must be shown on the final as-built plan of the drainage system. - J. Underdrains.
 Adequate street underdrains shall be constructed whenever, in the opinion of the Commission, drainage conditions require it.
 All underdrains shall be designed based on the existing soil and terrain requirements.
 They shall be not less than six inches in diameter, but the actual size shall be based on groundwater conditions.
 Access cleanouts or openings shall be provided.
 Proposed underdrains shall be shown on the final subdivision plans.
 Where no underdrains have been shown, but the Commission determines during the course of street construction that underdrains are needed, the applicant or his successor shall install such underdrains and make appropriate modifications to the subdivision plans.
-The Commission or Town may refuse to accept any street in which such underdrains have not been installed.
+The Commission or town may refuse to accept any street in which such underdrains have not been installed.

 § 213-43.
 Street signs.
-[Amended 4-7-2014, effective 4-24-2014]

-The developer shall provide and install street signs at any new street intersection.
-The size, material and installation will be determined and approved by the Public Works Department.
+The developer shall provide and install painted wood street signs at any new street intersections.
+See the attached Appendix of street details for size, materials and installation.
+11

 § 213-44.
 Stop signs and striping.
-[Amended 4-7-2014, effective 4-24-2014]

-Stop signs, stop bars and centerline striping shall be installed by the applicant as directed by the Public Works Department.
+Stop signs, stop bars and center line striping shall be installed by the applicant as directed by the Selectmen.